 An Unholy Beauty

 This is the moment when I really see, for truly and honestly, that moments—they are these unholy, precious things.
-Unholy moments, the moments that just rush by unaccounted for, the ones we don't "set apart" a moment to really see.
+Unholy moments, the moments that just rush by unaccounted for, the ones we don't "set apart" to really see.

 The night sister and I sit around a cold basement with yogurt and tea, our feet propped up on lawn chairs in the middle of winter—it's the light shining in the darkness that always catches me—creating a hole, a way to see through.
 Like a light bulb clicking on inside my head.